jams2/wagtail-factories-tutorials/docs/tutorials/working-with-blocks.rst

 With no parameters, an empty ``StreamValue`` is generated.

 Given that a ``StreamValue`` is an ordered sequence type, how do we specify values for its elements? wagtail-factories supports a syntax for declaring parameters that includes indices for list block and stream block factories.
-That syntax comes in two flavours:
+For stream block factories, that syntax comes in two flavours:

 1. a "default value" flavour; and